 It's also worth noting that while Heinz is the most popular salad cream producer, they're not the only one.
 Other popular alternatives include Chef Salad Cream, Crosse & Blackwell, and a variety of own brand formulas (aka generic/store-brand).

 Though it's most popular in the UK, it's also pretty easy to find in Canada and Australia.
-In the US, it's mostly limited to specialty stores and the odd British section of larger supermarkets.
+In the US, it's mostly limited to specialty stores and the odd British or international section of larger supermarkets.

 What Does Salad Cream Taste Like?